 On host1 machine set up a Docker swarm using the following command: “sudo docker swarm init”.
-It will initialize a group of virtual machines that are running the Docker application and are configured to join in a cluster.
+This will initialize a group of virtual machines that are running the Docker application and are configured to join in a cluster.

-Please keep in mind that the sudo part is added because the default user on AWS can’t access the docker engine, hence commands are run as the superuser.
+Please keep in mind that the sudo part is added because the default user on AWS can’t access the docker engine; hence commands are run as the superuser.

 As a result of the swarm initialization, a message indicating how to join the cluster as a worker should be displayed.
 Copy it and move on to the next step.